Archosauromorpha: Disputed members

 Apart from these four groups, Archosauromorpha is sometimes considered to encompass several additional groups of reptiles.
 One of the most common additions is Choristodera, a group of semiaquatic reptiles with mysterious origins.
 Although choristodere fossils are only known from the Jurassic through the Miocene, it is theorized that they first appeared during the Permian alongside the earliest archosauromorphs.
 Choristoderes share numerous otherwise unique traits with archosauromorphs, but they share an equal or greater number of unique traits with lepidosauromorphs as well, so there is still some debate over their inclusion within either group.
 The chameleon- or tamandua-like drepanosaurs are also semi-regularly placed within Archosauromorpha, although some studies have considered them to be part of a much more basal lineage of reptiles.
 The aquatic thalattosaurs and gliding kuehneosaurids are also irregularly considered archosauromorphs.

 Genetic studies have found evidence that modern testudines (turtles and tortoises) are more closely related to crocodilians than to lizards.
 If this evidence is accurate, then turtles are part of basal Archosauromorpha.
 Likewise, extinct turtle relatives known as Pantestudines would also fall within Archosauromorpha.
 Some geneticists have proposed a name to refer to reptiles within the group formed by relatives of turtles and archosaurs.
 This name is the clade Archelosauria.
 Since Pantestudines may encompass the entire aquatic reptile order Sauropterygia, this means that Archosauromorpha (as Archelosauria) may be a much wider group than commonly believed.
 However, anatomical data disagrees with this genetic evidence, instead placing Pantestudines within Lepidosauromorpha but many modern studies have supported Archelosauria.
+Several recent studies place sauropterygians within Archosauromorpha group, forming a large clade including Ichthyosauromorpha and Thalattosauria as opposed to the Pantestudine relations.